filecoin-project/filecoin-docs/docs/about-filecoin/primer.md

 ### [Intro to Filecoin Mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/)

 There are two primary roles a node can play in the Filecoin network: storage and retrieval.
-In this session, Filecoin software engineer Łukasz Magiera explains how to mine on the Filecoin Network, walking through key concepts including storage sectors, storage proofs, and mining power.
+In this session, Filecoin Software Engineer Łukasz Magiera explains how to mine on the Filecoin Network, walking through key concepts including storage sectors, storage proofs, and mining power.
 He offers a high-level overview of the network’s architecture and covers how to set up a mining node.

 Length: 1 hour